A picture containing logo

 Description automatically generated with medium confidenceBook: August Bebel: A Life for Social Democracy.
 Planned biography, supported by Killam and Guggenheim Research Fellowships, a SSHRC Insight Development Grant, a SSHRC Insight Grant, and a 2022–23 Faculty Research Fellowship from the Jackman Humanities Institute.
 (175,000 words.)
 In progress.

-Synopsis: August Bebel (1840-1913) was the charismatic leader of the largest socialist party in Germany, Europe, and the world before 1914.
-But how did workers come to revere a man who began adult life in the 1860s as an itinerant journeyman turner producing doorknobs and window-pulls from buffalo horn but by 1900 exercised unassailable authority within Germany’s Social Democratic Party (SPD)?
+Synopsis: August Bebel (1840-1913) was the celebrated leader of the first million-member party in Germany, Europe, and the world.
+How did workers come to revere a man who began adult life in the 1860s as an itinerant journeyman turner producing doorknobs and window-pulls from buffalo horn but by 1900 exercised unassailable authority within Germany’s Social Democratic Party (SPD)?
 This book asks how German workers found Bebel, embraced him as their emperor (Arbeiterkaiser), and came to put their faith in Social Democracy’s message.
 Conversely, it examines middle- and upper-class Germans who believed instinctively that Bebel and his followers sought the total overthrow of the existing state and society and hence ascribed them pariah status within Germany’s political system.
 It also asks how much celebrity really mattered in the age of mass politics, mass culture, and the mass press.
 (Image: undated photograph, ca. 1880, New York Public Library, Digital Collections, public domain.)
 On this project, view my November 2023 online lecture: “August Bebel, Social Democracy, and the Art of Biography.”

 __________________________________________